ID2221KTH/id2221kth.github.io/assignments.md

 title: Assignments
 permalink: /assignments/
 ---
 This course consists of four lab assignments, three reading assignments, and one final project.
-All the assignments/project should be done in group of two.
-The assignments have to be submitted before their deadlines.
+All the assignments/project should be done in groups of two and have to be submitted before their deadlines.
 The points are distributed accordingly:
 <ul>
 <li>Four lab assignments (30 points)</li>
 <li>Three reading assignments (15 points)</li>